changmw/chang-cantontese-input/ingres4gl/readme.txt

 him now.

-It was Mr. Wiggins who introduced and recommended me to the special project team in CLP.
+It was Mr. Wiggins who introduced and recommended me to the special project team in CLP, led by Mr. Entwistle.
 I was then interviewed by Executive Leasing (Australia), and signed a temporary contact as an Application Developer.